-- 1. Start Management Console. - 2.
+- 1. Start Acronis Snap Deploy 4 Management Console. - 2.
 Click PXE server.
 If prompted, specify the machine where Acronis PXE Server is installed. - 3.
 Click Upload PE image. - 4.
-Specify the path to the WIM file that you want to upload. - 5.
+Specify the path to the WIM file of WinPE 2.x or 3.0 that you want to upload. - 5.
 Check your settings in the summary screen, and then click Create.